zfaustk/KHGraphDB/docs/home.md

 log, they come back.

 A query that starts at an address runs at home.
-A query that needs other homes asks once for the far Addr set, then one round of stubs.
+FIND asks meta for the Addr set, then one round.
+MATCH still binds a Khid on one graph.
-RETURN e.title is that stub.
-MATCH still binds a Khid; the far end is not a hop.
+A bookmark is a Pos.
+A replica that cannot honor it does not answer.
 Fill a far cache and that round is skipped.
 Fill it everywhere and every shard holds the skeleton: the read path of a full replica.